Bell Town, Tennessee: History

 In the last two decades there has been considerable growth in the area, including, as racial attitudes have softened, a considerable influx of whites.

-Apparently Bell Town has never had a United States Post Office; the community's address is Kingston Springs, Tennessee.
+Apparently, Bell Town has never had a United States Post Office; the community's address is Kingston Springs, Tennessee.
 As neither Kingston Springs nor the nearby community of White Bluff have traditionally had an appreciable black population, Bell Town has served the purpose of providing these two towns with a black-oriented residential area, a purpose the community still functions in to some degree.

 As Bell Town is neither an incorporated town nor a census-designated place, any estimate of its population is of necessarily limited accuracy due to the absence of any well-defined boundaries, but is generally regarded to be less than 200 persons.

+Geography

+Bell Town is located along U.S. Highway 70.

 Cemetery

 The Bell Town Cemetery is a historic cemetery that has been used by African Americans for generations.
 In 2017, the cemetery was an area of conflict when neighboring white landowners denied family members of the buried persons access to the graves.